metaleap/go-xsd/README.md

 ===================================

-Take a look at the "test progs" under **makepkg/tests**, they're basically examples for usage.
-For unmarshal you need to define just one small custom struct like this, using the rss package as a simple example, as demonstrated in **makepkg/tests/rss/main.go**:
+Take a look at the "test progs" under **makepkg/tests**, they're basically simple usage examples.
+For unmarshal you need to define just one small custom struct like this --- using the rss package as a simple example, as demonstrated in **makepkg/tests/rss/main.go**:

 	type MyRssDoc struct {
 		XMLName xml.Name `xml:"rss"`